-Bamberg is a pretty beautiful town in upper Franconia, and this 3-day Bamberg itinerary includes the three best places in this area.
-The Bavarian city of Bamberg is built on seven hills.
-Coburg, a town not far from Bamberg and whose locals are Franconians rather than Bavarians, was the seat of dukes and a meeting place for high nobility.
-The highlights of Coburg are such as the market square and the residential castle.
-On our way back to Frankfurt, we stopped at Würzburg to visit the famous Bavarian State Winery.
+Bamberg is a pretty beautiful town in upper Franconia, and this 3-day Bamberg itinerary covers the three most prettiest places in the area.
+Built on seven hills, the Bavarian city of Bamberg offers picturesque charm.
+Coburg, situated nearby and inhabited by Franconians, not Bavarians, served as the seat of dukes and a gathering place for high nobility.
+Notable highlights in Coburg include the market square and the residential castle.
+On our return journey to Frankfurt, we made a stop in Würzburg to explore the renowned Bavarian State Winery.

 The detail of 3-Day Bamberg Itinerary is as follow:

 1st Day: Bamberg

 - Lunch at the historical centre, the Little Venice

 - Altenburg castle

 - Coburg fortress (Veste Coburg)

 In the morning, we ascended the hill to St. Michael Monastery.
 The thick fog obscured the expected view of the old town.